-A 3-day getaway to North Carolina’s mountains promises beauty, tranquility and an escape from the daily grind.
-Add in your best girlfriends and you have the recipe for an unforgettable vacation that will leave you rejuvenated thanks to the epic scenery, activities and conversations that wait in the High Country.
+A three-day getaway to North Carolina’s High Country promises beauty, tranquility and an escape from the daily grind.
+Add in your best friends and you have the recipe for an unforgettable vacation that will leave you rejuvenated.

 Day 1: Indulge

-Drop your bags and your responsibilities at Chetola Resort at Blowing Rock, dubbed a best stay by Southern Living.
-This 87-acre resort provides the perfect setting to kick back and soak in the mountain air and hospitality.
+Drop your bags and your responsibilities at Chetola Resort.
+This 78-acre resort provides the perfect setting to kick back and soak in the mountain air and hospitality.
 But don’t get too comfortable – there are wineries to enjoy first.

 To get to Banner Elk Winery, take the scenic Blue Ridge Parkway for breathtaking views of Pisgah National Forest and the surrounding Grandfather, Sugar and Beech mountains.
-Upon arrival, experience the winery in one of two ways: either a tour and tasting on the weekends or tasting-only during weekdays.
 Be sure to try the winery’s popular ice wine and blueberry wine, as well as its reds and whites produced from French-American and American grape varietals.

-Next, continue on to a North Carolina Cheese Trail destination, Erick’s Cheese and Wine.
-Sample some new-to-you cheeses, then order a cheese board and some fresh-baked baguettes to-go for a Parisian-inspired lunch to munch on at the next stop, Grandfather Winery.
-Don’t worry; you’ll be snacking on these purchases soon since the winery sits only 10 miles away.
-Or, opt for lunch at one of Banner Elk’s two cheese trail partner restaurants, Simplicity or Over Yonder, both located at The Mast Farm Inn.
-Johnson & Wales culinary school graduate Chef Andrew Long leads these restaurants and puts his farm-to-table, slow-food philosophy on center stage.
+Next, continue on to Erick’s Cheese and Wine.
+Sample some new-to-you cheeses, then order a cheese board and some fresh-baked baguettes to-go for a Parisian-inspired lunch to munch on at the next stop, nearby Grandfather Winery.
+Or opt for lunch at Banner Elk’s cheese trail partner restaurant, Over Yonder.

 Day 2: Restore